ahmetb/cloud-run-faq/README.md

 ## Serving Traffic

-### Which protocols can my application serve traffic on?
+### Which network protocols are supported on Cloud Run?

 Cloud Run only supports HTTP/1.x and HTTP/2 (including gRPC) over TLS.
 Other TCP and UDP based protocols are not supported.
 This means, you can't run your